AP FACT CHECK: Trump legal team's batch of false vote claims

 POWELL: “President Trump won by a landslide.”

 THE FACTS: That’s false.
-Biden currently has an Electoral College lead of 290 to 232.
-And if Biden’s lead holds in Georgia, he will win on a 306-232 Electoral College vote — the same margin Trump had in 2016.
+Biden has an Electoral College lead of 306 to 232 after The Associated Press on Thursday declared him the winner in Georgia.
+That's the same margin Trump had in 2016.
 Back then, Trump described it as a “landslide.”
 Biden also leads the popular vote by nearly 6 million votes.

 Associated Press writers Jude Joffe-Block in Phoenix and Amanda Seitz in Chicago contributed to this report.